yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 {{<note title="Tables always have a primary key">}}

 PostgreSQL's table storage is heap-oriented—so a table with no primary key is viable.
-However YugabyteDB's table storage is index-oriented (see [DocDB Persistence](../../../../../architecture/docdb/persistence/))—so a table isn't viable without a primary key.
+However YugabyteDB's table storage is index-oriented (see [DocDB Persistence](../../../../../architecture/docdb/persistence/)), so a table isn't viable without a primary key.

 Therefore, if you don't specify a primary key at table-creation time, YugabyteDB will use the internal `ybrowid` column as `PRIMARY KEY` and the table will be sharded on `ybrowid HASH`.

 {{</note>}}

-#### Data types for partition keys

-In general, integer, arbitrary precision numbers, character string (not very long ones), and timestamp types are safe choices for comparisons.

-Better avoided are the following:

-- Floating point number data types - because they are stored as binary float format that cannot represent most of the decimal values precisely, values that are supposedly the same may not be treated as a match because of possible multiple internal representations.

-- Date and time, and similar timestamp component types - if they may be compared with values from a different timezone or different day of the year, or when either value comes from a country or region that observes or ever observed daylight savings time.

 ### Foreign key